-These are set out in the ICNIRP Guidelines as reference levels for the practical assessment of exposure to electric and magnetic fields, as experienced by the general public, excluding occupational exposure and exposure during medical procedures.
-The limits vary according to the frequency of the emissions, as illustrated here.
-For example, the limits for WiFi in the 2400-2483.5 MHz band are higher than those for FM Radio transmissions in the much lower 87.5-108 MHz band.
+These are set out in the ICNIRP Guidelines as reference levels for the practical assessment of exposure to electric and magnetic fields, as experienced by the general public (excluding occupational exposure and exposure during medical procedures).
+The limits vary according to the frequency of the emissions as illustrated in the adjacent diagram.
+For example, the limits for Wi-Fi in the 2400-2483.5 MHz frequency band are higher than those for FM Radio transmissions in the much lower 87.5-108 MHz frequency band